kroma-network/kroma-specs/specs/experimental/validator-system-v2/overview.md

 The probability of a validator being selected as a validator who has priority for the next [priority round][g-priority-round] is proportional to the amount of KRO delegated to the validator.
-The amount of delegated KRO includes both the amount of KRO staked by themselves and the amount of KRO delegated by KRO delegators.
+The amount of delegated KRO includes both the amount of KRO deposited by themselves and the amount of KRO delegated by KRO delegators.

 ### Reward Distribution